 - 1. For proposed mining and associated activities on lands visible from Key Viewing Areas applicants shall submit perspective drawings of the proposed mining areas as seen from applicable Key Viewing Areas. - 2.
-Expansion of existing quarries and new production and/or development of mineral resources proposed on sites more than three miles from the nearest Key Viewing Areas from which it is visible may be allowed upon a demonstration that the site plan requirements for such proposals that are pursuant to this chapter have been met, a reclamation plan to restore the site to a natural appearance that blends with and emulates surrounding landforms to the maximum extent practicable has been approved, and the area to be mined and the area to be used for primary processing, equipment storage, stockpiling, etc., associated with the use would be visually subordinate in the GMA as seen from any Key Viewing areas based on findings addressing the extent of visibility of proposed mining activities from Key Viewing Areas, including:
+Expansion of existing quarries and new production and/or development of mineral resources proposed on sites more than three miles from the nearest Key Viewing Areas from which it is visible may be allowed upon a demonstration that: - A. The site plan requirements for such proposals that are pursuant to this chapter have been met. - B. The area to be mined and the area to be used for primary processing, equipment storage, stockpiling, etc. associated with the use would be visually subordinate as seen from any key viewing areas.

-- a. a list of Key Viewing Areas from which exposed mining surfaces (and associated facilities/ activities) would be visible; - b. an estimate of the surface area of exposed mining surfaces which would be visible from those Key Viewing Areas; - c. the distance from those Key Viewing Areas and the linear distance along those Key Viewing Areas from which proposed mining surfaces are visible; - d. the slope and aspect of mining surfaces relative to those portions of Key Viewing Areas from which they are visible; - e. the degree to which potentially visible mining surfaces are screened from Key Viewing Areas by existing vegetation, including winter screening and considerations; - f.
-The degree to which potentially visible mining surfaces would be screened by new plantings, berms, etc., and approximate time frames to achieve such results, including winter screening considerations. - 3.
+- C. A reclamation plan to restore the site to a natural appearance that blends with and emulates surrounding landforms to the maximum extent practicable has been approved.
+At a minimum the reclamation plan shall comply with Sections 10.300.A.1 and 10.300.A.2 above. - D. A written report on a determination of visual subordinance has been completed, with findings addressing the extent of visibility of proposed mining activities from Key Viewing Areas, including: - 1. a list of Key Viewing Areas from which exposed mining surfaces (and associated facilities/ activities) would be visible; - 2. an estimate of the surface area of exposed mining surfaces which would be visible from those Key Viewing Areas; - 3. the distance from those Key Viewing Areas and the linear distance along those Key Viewing Areas from which proposed mining surfaces are visible; - 4. the slope and aspect of mining surfaces relative to those portions of Key Viewing Areas from which they are visible; - 5. the degree to which potentially visible mining surfaces are screened from Key Viewing Areas by existing vegetation, including winter screening and considerations; - 6. the degree to which potentially visible mining surfaces would be screened by new plantings, berms, etc., and approximate time frames to achieve such results, including winter screening considerations. - 3.
 An interim time period to achieve compliance with visual subordinance requirements in the GMA, for expansion of existing quarries and development of new quarries located more than three miles from the nearest visible Key Viewing Area shall be established prior to approval.
 The interim time period shall be based on site-specific topographic and visual conditions, but shall not exceed three years beyond the date of approval. - 4.
 New production and/or development of mineral resources on sites less than 3 miles from the nearest Key Viewing Area may be allowed upon a demonstration that the area to be mined and the area used for primary processing, equipment storage, stockpiling, etc., associated with the use would be fully screened from any Key Viewing Area as described in 5 below.
 The applicant shall also meet the requirements of B(2) above. - 5.
 An interim time period to achieve compliance with full screening requirements for new quarries located less than three miles from the nearest visible Key Viewing Area shall be established prior to approval.
 The interim time period shall be based on site-specific topographic and visual conditions, but shall not exceed one year beyond the date of approval.
 Quarrying activity occurring prior to achieving compliance with full screening requirements shall be limited to activities necessary to provide screening, for example the creation of berms and planting of trees.